 Philips Aluminium Pendant Lamps

-Materials: Brushed aluminium round cylindrical lamp with a matte black painted aluminium ring.
+Materials: Brushed aluminium cylinders with a matte brown, black suede coating on the outer aluminium ring.
 Bakelite sockets.
 Plastic canopy.

 Cord Length: 60 cm / 23.62’’

 Width: ∅ 25 cm / 9.84”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.